cannabbeers/Bank-Stocks-Portfolio-Algorithm/README_chatbot_training_review.md

 4. Collect Data and Organize Results Through Iterative Process:

     Starting with simple, basic inquiries about our subject matter, to ChatGPT-4 (with our chosen plugins enabled), the process quickly becomes a journey into a long conversation of asking for information, assesing what the responses mean, evaluating usefulness, and then back feeding the answers to inquires into the conversation to manipulate findings to generate organized and useful information without need for any code.
-There is no one way to achieve this goal, but the steps taken here are right out of the playbook of any adept **Prompt Engineer**.
+There is no one way to achieve this goal, but the steps taken here are right out of the playbook of a **Prompt Engineer**.
     1. start with a basic prompt - *"please list all major bank stocks and provide relevant financials for each"*
     2. iterative refinement - every response to our inquiries provides some information, copy and paste the responses back into conversation with more questions or instructions, here are some examples of just some of what was done to get the desired information that we will later load into our bot using [Chatbase](https://www.chatbase.co/):
         + *"list stock prices and important financial information about this list of bank stocks"*